-There is no fixed curve for this course dictating what share of students will receive what letter grade.
+Your work will be graded by the GSIs.
+There is no pre-set or common scale whereby a certain number of points corresponds to a certain letter grade.
+Moreover, there is no fixed curve for this course dictating what share of students will receive what letter grade.
 A priori, it is theoretically possible for everyone to earn an A ... or a C. That said, grade distributions are reasonably stable over time (as the Law of Large Numbers suggests).
 In the past, about 25-30 percent of the class have received an A of some sort, about 35-45 percent have received a B of some sort, and the remainder have received C's or below.
+Grade distributions are visible on berkeleytime.com.

 This course can be taken Pass/Not Pass if you are otherwise free to do so.
+I encourage you to check with your intended major advisors to be sure you are allowed to take the class P/NP.
 P/NP students are expected to do the same work as other students and will receive scores on all assignments.
 If the course grade is a C- or better, a P/NP student will receive a Pass.
 P/NP students must write the comprehensive essay and take the final in order to pass the course.